 Wait.
 Should You Prune?

 When I started gardening, I had the impression that pruning was simply a necessary annual chore.
-It was only when I read up on it that I realized that while some pruning (and deadheading) can serve specific beneficial purposes, it may not often be necessary.
-And, when it is needed, there’s some valuable resources there you might want to hang onto.
-Read on.
+It was only when I read up on it that I realized that while some pruning (and deadheading) can serve specific beneficial purposes, it may not often be necessary, and, without intention, could be detrimental.

 Pruning Principles 101

-In general, the principle is, prune when the plant is asleep (dormant) or not producing buds or blooms.
+In general, the principle is, prune when the plant is asleep (dormant) and does not have buds.